joakimk/minimapper/README.md

 ## Running the tests

-You need mysql and postgres installed (but it does not have to be running) to be able to run bundle.
+You need mysql and postgres installed (but they do not have to be running) to be able to run bundle.
 The sql-mapper tests use sqlite3 by default.

     bundle
     rake